You are currently viewing Rangtse Ney, the Secret Abode of Guru Rinpoche and Khandro Yeshe Tsogyel

 Who discovered the Rangtse nye?

-Rangtse Nye is a secret abode of Guru Rinpoche and Khandro Yeshey Tshogyel, visited and consecrated by revered spiritual figures such as Lama Bata or Maniwa, Lopen Sangye, Lama Barawa, Geshe Kunga Rinchen or Miktsa Marp and Geshe Doti.
+Rangtse Nye is a secret abode of Guru Rinpoche and Khandro Yeshey Tshogyel, visited and consecrated by revered spiritual figures such as Lama Bata, Lopen Sangye, Lama Barawa, Geshe Kunga Rinchen and Geshe Doti.
 Yet, the place remained lesser known among the people.
 On 23rd December 2017, His Majesty the King graced the inauguration of Rangtse Nye in Haa.

 Leave a Reply